What is a 3x3 magic square?

 The 3x3 magic square consists of 3 rows which multiplied by 3 columns is 9 cells.

-The magic square is magic, because the sum of the digits of each row, each column and both diagonals always give the same result.
-The sum can be calculated as follows, the (odd) size of the square multiplied by the middle digit: 3 x 5 = 15.
+The magic square is magic, because the sum of the numbers of each row, each column and both diagonals always give the same result.
+The sum can be calculated as follows, the (odd) size of the square multiplied by the middle number: 3 x 5 = 15.

 What is the secret behind the 3x3 magic square?

 The secret behind the 3x3 magic square is easy to explane.
-If you must take 3 (different) digits out of the digits 1 up to 9, which total each time to 15, than there are the following possibilities:
+If you must take 3 (different) numbers out of the numbers 1 up to 9, which total each time to 15, than there are the following possibilities: